If you experience breathing difficulties call triple zero (000) and follow the operator’s instructions. Be sure to tell them you are pregnant.

 Can I go to regular antenatal appointments if I have COVID-19?

 Speak to your maternity care providers on how to best attend your regular antenatal appointments.
-You should be able to have your appointment in person, providing you follow face mask and hand hygiene guidelines.
+You should be able to have your appointment in person, if you follow face mask and hand hygiene guidelines.
 You may be able to have it over the phone or by video call ('telehealth').